 Welding cast iron is a hard job to do, even for welders with long experience.
-The high amount of carbon is the main reason cast iron is so brittle and often cracks right after welding.
+The high amount of carbon is the main reason it’s so brittle and often cracks right after welding.

-Furthermore, many castings have varied compositions with many impurities that prevent certain success.
+Furthermore, many castings have varied compositions with many impurities that lower the success rate.

-After that, oxyfuel welding is a proven but costly method.
-TIG welding is good for clean casting but hard to use.
+Oxyfuel welding is a proven but costly method.
+TIG is good for clean casting but hard to use.
 Wire-feed processes have expensive nickel spools that limit their usefulness for beginners.

 More Weldpundit articles